All Episodes

 I didn't belong to that group, so I didn't care.

-Eventually they came for me, and there was nobody left to defend me.
+Eventually, they came for me, and there was nobody left to defend me.

-The ga gaff is is a gaff a bad thing?
+Is a gaffe a bad thing?

 Is the inherent definition of gaffe a bad thing?

-Then is it a gaff or not if Marco Rubio says, if I do a good job as vice president, it was a national journal event and he's and everybody had a good laugh about it.
+If Marco Rubio says, if I do a good job as vice president, it was a national journal event and everybody had a good laugh about it.

 Ha ha ha.

-And there's a poll out now, I mean, amid all the Rubio, Christie, Mitch Daniels, you know, Bobby Gindal, I mean, there are a number of folks who would be great.
+I mean, amid all the Rubio, Christie, Mitch Daniels, you know, Bobby Jindahl, I mean, there are a number of folks who would be great.

 Paul Ryan, obviously.

-I mean, how many times do these guys need to say I'm not interested before we believe them?
+I mean, how many times do these guys need to say, I'm not interested before we believe them?

 Well, okay.

-I'm what an amazing woman of uh of incredible accomplishment.
+What an amazing woman of incredible accomplishment.

 But when everybody was all geeked out about Condoleezza Rice as the actual president of the United States, I had some silly questions like, what does she believe about stuff?

-How does she feel about the second amendment?
+How does she feel about the Second Amendment?

 Until I have those answers about somebody, I can't get real enthused.

-Uh I I'd be I would love a Romney Rubio ticket.
+I would love a Romney Rubio ticket.

 And isn't the narrative that Romney needs a running mate to placate those of us who wanted a more conservative nominee?

-Those of you who are familiar with me, however, my occasional uh walks through uh through Limbaughland or the local show I've had uh know that I was a Santorum guy, and I said I would be a Santorum guy until there was a reason not to be a Santorum guy anymore.
+Those of you who are familiar with me, however, my occasional walks through Limbaugh Land or the local show I've had know that I was a Santorum guy.

 His withdrawal from the race constitutes that reason.

-Uh I was listening I had a lot of company here.
+The day that happened, the day that happened, I was, listen, I had a lot of company here.

-This did not make me unique or or even noteworthy, but I was among the large and growing chorus that said, okay, the fight's been fair, the system is the way it is.
+This did not make me unique or even noteworthy, but I was among the large and growing chorus that said, okay, the fight's been fair.

 If there's anything I feel about Governor Romney, it's that he's very reflective of the people around him.

-He's been an amazing business leader, but politically he can kind of be a reflection of the mood around him, whether it's a heavily democratic Massachusetts or any one of a number of other environments.
+He's been an amazing business leader, but politically, he can kind of be a reflection of the mood around him, whether it's a heavily Democratic Massachusetts or any one of a number of other environments.

-So if Governor Romney is prone to reflect the mood, the instincts, the flavor of those who are around him, let's surround him with as many strong spined, strong willed conservatives as we can find during the campaign and hopefully during the presidency to follow.
+So if Governor Romney is prone to reflect the mood, the instincts, the flavor of those who are around him, let's surround him with as many strong-spined, strong-willed conservatives as we can find during the campaign and hopefully during the presidency to follow.

 Because there's another thing I've said a lot.